AlexAntonides/Enhancing-Generalizability-in-Acute-Mental-Stress-Detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project aims to predict the stress of an unknown person soley on the electrical activity of the heart.
-This is achieved through training a neural network on electrocardiogram (ECG) recordings.
+This is achieved through training machine learning models on electrocardiogram (ECG) recordings.

 ### Stress-in-Action (SiA)-Kit
 The SiA-Kit is a package that provides human-readable and extendable pipelines to repeat the experiments described in the project.
 The builder pattern that is used throughout the pipelines, makes it easier to understand what is happening behind the scenes.